KhaliqSalako/north-star/journals/braden_towns.md

 ### 2/9/2023

 Today we worked on our API endpoints.
 We were able to finish all of the end points for the most part.
 We did some research into our Google maps API, and what kind of calls we would be making to it.
-We also did some small revisions of wireframing because we noticed a few features were missing.
+We also did some small revisions of wire-framing because we noticed a few features were missing.